dimzles/linked-lists/README.md

 # linked-lists

-A JavaScript implementation of a linked list.
+A JavaScript implementation of a singly linked list.